 An Introductory Note By Kenneth S. Goldstein

 First, we are introduced to the cultural milieu with which we are dealing.
 Poverty, a proud working-class inheritance, slum conditions, and the everyday, mundane things and occurrences affecting the individuals concerned.
 Next, we are presented with the oral products of that environment, set off against a train of thought concerning those products, not of the children living, playing and reciting those pieces of lore, but of two adult bearers of this urban tradition whose sensitivity to the setting is expressed in terms of mature afterthought.
-The opportunity presented by this recording to study the whys and wherefores of urban childhood traditions is the next best thing to working in the field with the children themselves.
+The opportunity presented by this recording to study the whys and wherefores of urban childhood traditions is almost an ideal one.
+At least, it is the next best thing to working in the field with the children themselves.

-"It can — so far as kids are concerned — be made only by children who own so little other rights to amusement that they must sing and make up songs about themselves and the places they inhabit; tenement house schools, neighbours, and, most and biggest of all, their playground — the streets.
-Maybe this not quite true, maybe other classes of folks' children make up other classes of songs.
-All I can say is if they do, I have never heard them."
+"It can — so far as kids are concerned — be made only by children who own so little other rights to amusement that they must sing and make up songs about themselves and the places they inhabit: tenement house schools, neighbors, and, most and biggest of all, their playground — the streets.
+Maybe this is not quite true, maybe other classes of folks' children make up other classes of songs.
+All I can say is if they do, I have never heard them.

 About the Artists